 My experience includes working with clients affected by anxiety, depression, trauma, grief and loss, perinatal support, ASD and vision-impairment).
 I also facilitate process-based creative workshops for small groups.
 Regularly engaging in my own arts-practice provides me with a comprehensive understanding of creative processes and sound knowledge of the materials and methods I am offering to my clients.

+I have completed a Master's Degree in Counselling at the University of the Sunshine Coast which included Expressive Therapy modalities and am a registered practitioner with the Australian Counselling Association (ACA).
 I also hold a Bachelor Degree in Art Therapy which I obtained in Germany where art therapy has long been established.
 Additionally, I completed a certificate in Healing Trauma with Guided Drawing at the Institute for Sensorimotor Art Therapy.

 My approach is informed by following theories:

 My studio and consult rooms are located on Bribie Island in Qld, Australia.